 (American, born Scotland.
 1821–1882)

-Home of a Rebel Sharpshooter, Gettysburg is from Alexander Gardner’s Photographic Sketchbook of the War (1865)—a collection of 100 photographs of the United States Civil War (1861–65).
-It shows the tragic aftermath of the Battle of Gettysburg, focusing on one dead solider lying inside what the photographer called a “sharpshooter’s den.”
-This photograph became the subject of controversy because later analysis revealed that Gardner had staged the image to intensify the emotional effect it would have on the viewer—a practice not uncommon at the time.
-Gardner moved the corpse of the dead solider and propped up his head to face the camera.
-The rifle next to the soldier’s was not his own, but rather a gun that Gardner carried with him.
+Alexander Gardner prolifically documented the American Civil War, which raged from 1861 to 1865.
+Home of a Rebel Sharpshooter, Gettysburg is from his Photographic Sketchbook of the War (1865), a collection of 100 photographs of the conflict.
+The image represents the tragic aftermath of the Battle of Gettysburg (which caused the largest number of casualties of the entire war) by focusing on a single dead solider lying inside what Gardner called a “sharpshooter’s den.”
+Later analysis revealed that he had staged the image to intensify its emotional effect.
+Though this practice was not uncommon at the time, its discovery made the photograph the subject of controversy.
+Gardner moved the soldier’s corpse and propped up his head so that it faced the camera.
+He then placed his own rifle next to the body, emphasizing the soldier’s horizontality and the cause of his death.

 Rivals Off the Battlefield

-At the beginning of the Civil War, Alexander Gardner worked as a photographer for the studio of Mathew Brady, leading a team of photographers that accompanied the Union army.
-Gardner left Brady’s studio in 1862, and by May 1863, he and his brother started their own studio that ultimately proved to be competition.
-When Brady petitioned Congress to buy his photographs of the Civil War, Gardner claimed it was his idea to create a photographic history of the war.
+At the beginning of the Civil War, Alexander Gardner worked for the studio of Mathew Brady, leading a team of photographers that accompanied the Union army.
+Gardner left Brady’s studio in 1862.
+By May 1863, he and his brother had started their own studio, which proved to be competition.
+When Brady petitioned Congress to buy his Civil War photographs, Gardner claimed that it was his idea to create a photographic history of the conflict.
 Ultimately, Congress purchased images from both photographers.